-December 4, 2018 – Santa Barbara, CA and Lausanne, Switzerland – Today, Astrocast announced the successful launch of its first test satellite for the Astrocast, low Earth orbit, Internet of Things (IoT) CubeSat network from Vandenberg Air Force Base.
+December 4, 2018 – Santa Barbara, CA, and Lausanne, Switzerland – Today, Astrocast announced the successful launch of its first test satellite for the Astrocast, low Earth orbit, Internet of Things (IoT) CubeSat network from Vandenberg Air Force Base.
 Using L-Band frequencies, Astrocast’s small form factor modules, powerful antennas, and optimized data protocol make it the most advanced nanosatellite on the market today.
-With Astrocast, companies can securely extend IoT applications to the 90% of the globe currently not covered by cellular networks.
+With Astrocast, companies can securely extend IoT applications to 90% of the globe currently not covered by cellular networks.

 “We’re thrilled that the complete success of Spaceflight’s SSO-A mission placed payloads from 34 organizations on orbit,” said Curt Blake, president of Spaceflight.
 “This mission was dedicated to smallsats, many of them experiencing their first launches and we’re proud to have played a role in enabling access to space.
 We look forward to seeing the impact of Astrocast’s solution as they continue to build and launch their constellation of nanosatellites.”

 Astrocast’s network delivers high performance, low latency, and low-cost two-way communications to maritime, oil and gas, mining, supply chain, and logistics industries.
 Astrocast provides chipsets, modules, and communications data plans for the network.
 Designed for IoT applications, Astrocast’s small form factor modules are optimized for battery-powered applications.
 The two-way architecture allows customers to monitor and control remote assets.
 Some applications include:

 Maritime: fishing and environmental buoys, emission monitoring/scrubbers, electronic cargo seals

 Oil & Gas: wellhead sensors, pipeline monitoring, personal security